granludo/granludo/README.md

 - 👋 Hi, I’m @granludo
 - 👀 I’m interested in education, open source, open hardware, CNC, guitar building and podcasting
 - 🌱 I’m currently learning a lot of things
-- 💞️ I’m looking to collaborate on
+- 💞️ My research portfolio is at https://futur.upc.edu/MarcAlierForment
 - 📫 How to reach me: granludo (at) the gmail thing, and  https://aprendizdeluthier.com https://mossegalapoma.cat https://zetatesters.com or just search for Marc Alier / Ludo

 <!---